sporto/elm-tutorial/120_edit/editing_the_name.md

 The `Html.Events` modules has convenient functions like `onKeyUp` and `onKeyDown`.
 But is lacking a function to handle a change on an input field (a `change` event on an input field triggers only when the user hits enter or moves the focus out).

 We need to use the generic `on` function instead.
-Change `inputName` to:
+Import `on` from Html.Events and change `inputName` to:

 ```elm
 import Html.Events exposing (on, onClick, targetValue)